A Uniquely Positive and Challenging Community

 Room and Board

-Counselors get one day off each week and alternate cabin-duty in the boys’ cabins every other night.
+Counselors get one day off each week (as well as breaks after training and camp sessions) and alternate cabin-duty in the boys’ cabins every other night.

-Beyond the terrific experience of working and living on a beautiful island and a chance to work with some very deserving and appreciative young men, Mayhew offers new summer staff a salary of $3500 with the chance to earn an additional end-of-the-season bonus of $450 for a job well-done.
+Beyond the terrific experience of working and living on a beautiful island and a chance to work with some very deserving and appreciative young men, Mayhew offers new summer staff a salary of $4000 with the chance to earn an additional end-of-the-season bonus of $2000 for a job well done.
 Mayhew also offers great staff camaraderie and a shared sense of purpose that is second to none.
-Lastly, Mayhew staff members inevitably gain invaluable practical skills in working with children and leadership, skills that quite naturally translate into other areas.
+Lastly, Mayhew staff members inevitably gain invaluable practical skills in working with children and leadership skills that quite naturally translate into other areas.

 Getting Here and Getting Around